Skip to this page's content

 Housing Repair and Weatherization

-KCHA provides $5 million in low-income home repair and weatherization services each year.
+KCHA provides home repair and weatherization service for lower-income homeowners.
 Funding comes from the federal government, utility companies, the State of Washington, King County, and the City of Bellevue.
 About 900 privately owned single-family, multi-family, and mobile homes are upgraded each year.

 Resident Services